ammr01/simple-signer/README.md

 # Scope
 the script is a simple implementation for file signature idea using rsa.<br>
-this script is not suitable for large files, or very small file.<br>
+this script is suitable for any size files, and any type files.<br>
-to use a reliable, and lightweight script use Hash-Based-Signer, not this script.<br>
-look for Hash-Based-Signer in my account.

 # Prerequisites
 The following dependencies are required to run Simple Signer: